National emergency publishing guidelines

 This conference call, and follow-up calls and documentation, will establish:

-promotion of the agreed single destination from departmental homepages and social media
+- promotion of the agreed single destination from departmental homepages and social media

-content responsibilities of different departments
+- content responsibilities of different departments

-For a severe crisis, GDS can also help with analysis of:
+If the emergency is severe, GDS can also help with analysis of:

-search terms used by citizens, to ensure content is optimised
+- search terms used by citizens, to ensure content is optimised

-performance of destination content (bounce rates, user journeys)
+- performance of destination content (bounce rates, user journeys)